 This is your document and is not legally required, but could be the smartest career move you make.
 Think about it from your manager’s perspective.
-Your manager is most likely juggling many priorities, team members and requirements from senior management, and might not have time to understand the details surrounding your leave.
-Consider this a simple tool for her (and possibly others) to refer to in your absence.
+Your manager is most likely juggling many priorities, team members, and requirements from senior management, and might not have time to understand the details surrounding your leave.
+Consider this a simple tool for them (and possibly others) to refer to in your absence.
 We recommend also sharing it with your mentor or sponsor if you have one.

 What should it include?

 Of course, you will still have a detailed handover plan for your team, and your own keeping in touch plan.
 The parental leave plan is a reference document for your manager that will enable them to find everything they need in your absence.
 Even simple things like your personal email and a reminder of how you want to stay in touch.
 Below you will find a list of the areas you could include: